Invoca/developer-docs/source/api_documentation/transactions_api/affiliate_optional_param_table.rst

     - Name in Reports
     - Description

-  * - bundled_destination_ids
-    - Bundled Destination Ids
-    - A list of possible destinations for real time routing.

-  * - bundled_destination_ids_from_network
-    - Bundled Destination Ids From Network
-    - A list of possible destinations for real time routing.

   * - signal_name
     - Signal Name
     - The name describing the signal event.

-  * - calling_phone_number
-    - Caller ID
-    - Caller ID.
-Formatted as 12 characters like 866-555-1234

   * - external_data
     - External Data